yazhik12/protest-away/README.md

 # Protest Away

 ## The Challenge
-How do we enable people at risk of COVID-19 or unable to protest in person to support the movement through tech?
+How do we enable people that are at risk of COVID-19 or are unable to protest in-person support the movement through tech?

 ## Why does this matter?
 Physical presence as a protest is a lot more risky for people at risk of getting  COVID.
 This includes the elderly population, people with underlying conditions, or people who live with someone who is at-risk.
 (Non at risk individuals can also use this tool.)
 CDC reports “An estimated 60 percent of American adults have at least one chronic medical condition.”
 (Source: https://www.cdc.gov/media/releases/2020/p0625-update-expands-covid-19.html)